scottchiefbaker/SmokeRand/README.md

 # SmokeRand
 SmokeRand is a set of tests for pseudorandom number generators.

-PRNGs for SmokeRand should return either 32-bit or 64-bit unsigned uniformly distributed integers.
+PRNGs for SmokeRand should return either 32-bit or 64-bit unsigned uniformly distributed unsigned integers.

 Implemented algorithms: